Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Still doing stack problems.
 Going to start doing medium problems now as I think I have the hang of easy stack problems now.
 Did an easy stack tonight since I am having to work late.
 Did remove all occurances of substring.
 Is medium and was pretty simple

+## Day 36: 10/24/25: Did Linked List Medium
+Did a linked list medium problem today.
+It was listed as a medium but I actually got it done pretty easy.
+It should probobly be listed as a easy